Vintage computer: IMSAI

 The IMSAI 8080 is a clone of the Altair 8800.
 It was introduced in 1975, first as a kit, and later as an assembled system.
 The list price was $591 for a kit, and $931 assembled.

 Processor Technology

 Processor Technology produced the Sol-20.
-This was one of the first machines to have a case that included a keyboard; a design feature copied by many of later "home computers".
+This was one of the first machines to have a case that included a keyboard; a design feature copied by many of the later "home computers".